If you are an entrepreneur or a marketer, this post is about a few graphic design tools that you can easily use.

-Not everyone knows how to use Industry leading products such as Adobe PhotoShop and Illustrator.
-Yet, visuals rule the web.
+Not everyone knows how to use Industry-leading products such as Adobe Photoshop and Illustrator.

 You’d need tons of visuals for all sorts of content – say blog posts, social media updates, email marketing, and other documents you’d want to create including eBooks, whitepapers, and others.

 You’d also need graphics, icons, and illustrations for various parts of your website.